It's not too late to see Friends in theaters

-Friends, the hit TV show from the 1990s, is hitting theaters again on Saturday for its second showing and time is running out to get your tickets.
+Friends, the hit TV show from the 1990s, is hitting theaters again tonight for its third showing, and time is running out to get your tickets.
 The 25th anniversary of the show has brought the crew back with never-before-seen content, and fans are celebrating.
-If you missed the first show, which was on Sept.
-23, you've still got two more days to grab your tickets.
-Saturday and Oct.
-2, theaters across the US will screen Friends 25th: The One With the Anniversary.
+If you missed the first two shows, which were on Sept.
+23 and Sept.
+28, you've still got one more day to grab your tickets.
+Tonight (Oct.
+2), theaters across the US will screen Friends 25th: The One With the Anniversary.

 Tickets are on sale now, so you can watch Friends on the big screen in theaters.
 Each night will include four different episodes in 4K high definition.
 Plus, get there 15 minutes early to see exclusive interviews with the cast from the first week of production on the Friends set.